Case Studies

 VICTORIA FRENCH

-Issues of balance contributed to a broken hip that put her in a nursing facility for rehabilitation, but she was quickly transitioned to hospice care when, due to dementia, she could not take a step.
-Progressive loss of control over arms and legs became full torso stiffness with the inability to stand or sit unaided.
-Over a two-year period, she lost the ability first to recall, then form, words.
-She finally uttered very little understandable speech.
+Balance issues contributed to a broken hip that put her in a rehabilitation facility.
+She transitioned to hospice care when, due to dementia, she could not take a step.
+She lost the ability first to recall, then form, words.
 Throughout, she was aware of her surroundings but could not understand what was happening to her.

 The Mayo Clinic neuropathology report confirmed her clinical diagnosis of Lewy Body Dementia with signs of early Alzheimer’s and Parkinsonism.
 The brain tissue also exhibited pathologic changes similar to what has been reported in a series of patients who had succumbed to SARS-CoV-2 infection.